 It's our aim that this event makes an impactful difference to Samphire Hoe in a positive fashion and as such £5-£20 from each entry fee will be donated directly to the nature reserve to aid them in maintaining this lovely environment.

 We want runners to achieve incredible things.
 The main event will be a 100 mile endurance run of 27 times 3.71 mile loops.
-In addition we'll hold 24 hour, 6 hour timed challenges on Saturday and Sunday along with a Pacer Challenge to complete as many 3.71 mile loops as possible in the time limit chosen.
+In addition we'll hold 24 hour, 6 hour timed challenges on Saturday along with a Pacer Challenge to complete as many 3.71 mile loops as possible in the time limit chosen.

 The course is a mix of very high quality gently rolling trail, bike paths and a nice dead flat sea wall, quite literally all within the shadow of the famous White Cliffs of Dover, there is some wild life to keep an eye out for, you'll be able to see what's going on at both Dover and Folkestone Harbours, there will no doubt be some ships to see and some trains to spot too for good measure!
 If its clear you can even see France!